 As you jump your feet out wide, bring your hands together overhead.
 As you jump your feet back in together, touch your hands behind your low back.
-Doing jumping jacks this way can help open up the shoulders, as well as increase circulation, cardiovascular endurance and overall energy.
+Doing jumping jacks this way can help open up the shoulders and promote better benefits for your body.

-Start in push-up position with hands underneath shoulders and legs straight.
+Start in a push-up position with hands underneath shoulders and legs straight.
 From there, jump both feet forward in between your hands.
 Then, jump up with hands towards the sky and jump back to push-up position.
-Getting your heart rate up throughout the day is even better than a cup of coffee.

-Lie face up on the floor with your legs and arms out wide.
+Lie face-up on the floor with your legs and arms out wide.
 Sit up and lift your right leg and left hand up to touch.
 Lower back down.
 Then sit up, lift your left leg and right hand up and bring them together to touch.
-Getting your core activated will stimulate digestion to benefit your mood.

-From push-up position, lift your hips up towards the ceiling and relax your head down.
+From a push-up position, lift your hips up towards the ceiling and relax your head down.
 Push your heels towards the floor.
 Downward facing dog stretches your chest, shoulders, hamstrings and calves.
-And with your head below your heart, it will increase circulation to your brain for more energy and improved cognition.
+And with your head below your heart, you'll get added benefits as well.

-When your mood dips and you need that extra ounce of energy, get moving.
-Maximize your energy by implementing these mood-boosting exercises at home, gym or on the road for a more productive, happier day.
+When your mood dips and you need that extra ounce of energy — get moving.
+Maximize your energy by implementing these exercises at home, in the gym or on the road for a more productive, happier day.

 Comments will be approved before showing up.